spurs21tim/Getting_-_Cleaning_Data_course_project/Code_book.md

 #### Acknowledgement:

 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012

+#### Descriptionof the measurements calculated in the script:

+The following features can be found after running the script:

+1. tBodyAcc-XYZ
+2. tGravityAcc-XYZ
+3. tBodyAccJerk-XYZ
+4. tBodyGyro-XYZ
+5. tBodyGyroJerk-XYZ
+6. fBodyAcc-XYZ
+7. fBodyAccJerk-XYZ
+8. fBodyGyro-XYZ
+9. tBodyAccMag
+10. fBodyAccJerkMag

+The intitial "t" and "f" stand for time and frequency measured by accelerometer "acc" and gyroscope "Gyro".
+The body "Body" and gravity "Gravity" acceleration have been stored in different feature.
+Features with "-XYZ" indicates that the three-axis can be found separately, for instance, tBodyAcc-X, tBodyAcc-Y and tBodyAcc-Z. The magnitude of these three-dimensional signals can be found in features tBodyAccMag and tBodyAccJerkMag.

+The principal outcome of the script are the variables "complete_data_test" and "Complete_subset".
+This two data.frames include:
+1. "complete_data_test": mean value "mean()" and the satandard deviation "std()" observations of each feature by activities (Please check file "activity_labels" inlcuded in the zip file).
+2. "Complete_subset": average of the observations by activity.